LucyNjoki/Data-Science-Foundations-using-R-Specialization/README.md

-# Data-Science-Foundations-using-R-Specialization: Getting and Cleaning Course
+# Data-Science-Foundations-using-R-Specialization: Getting and Cleaning Course by Jeffery Leek

 **Codes for the course: Getting and Cleaning Data**